glenn20/upy-esp32-experiments/boot-time/README.md

   II](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2)
   to measure power consumption of device during experiments.
   - Also supports visualisation of timing pulses from device pins.
-- Cables.
+- Cables, computer.

 ## Method and Results

 ### Measuring ESP32 boot times and power consumption

-These measurements are made with the ESP32 device powered by USB (5V) and the PPK2 operating in Ammeter mode to measure the current on the USB 5V line.
+These measurements are made with the ESP32 device powered by USB (5V) and the PPK2 operating in ammeter mode to measure the current on the USB 5V line.
+This method does not fully reflect the power efficiency of the device when running off a LiPoly battery, but is convenient for reprogramming and controlling the device during the test.
+The average current draw for the FeatherS3 device while in deepsleep is 1.73mA (at 5V USB).

+See below for final power consumption measurements when the PPK2 is the power source (simulating a LiPo battery power source).

 #### Full boot to main.py